artmg/macUP/README.md

 in an efficient, uniform and comprehensive way.

-Although it is based on a personal preference for certain aspects of setup, it has gathered a series of tips and techniques from other sources, and is publicly resharing them with the presumtion that there's no harm.
+Although it is based on a personal preference for certain aspects of setup, it has gathered a series of tips and techniques from other sources, and is publicly re-sharing them with the presumption that there's no harm.

 It does however presume the harm in sharing details about accounts used, data locations and highly personal application configuration –